 The first thing many companies want to do is change instances of “Bizmanualz”, “Bizmanualz, Inc.”, and “the Company” to their own company names.
 That’s easy enough.
 Find and select the “Replace” function.

 Enter “Bizmanualz, Inc.” (or any proper name, phrase, etc.) in the “Find what:” text box and your company’s name (e.g., “AwesomeCo”) in the “Replace with:” box.

 NOTE 2: “AwesomeCo” is used because it didn’t come up in an Internet search (surprised?).
 Click on the “Replace All” button and all instances of “Bizmanualz, Inc.” should read “AwesomeCo”.

 That’s one example of what we mean by “fully editable”.
 See, once you purchase a Bizmanualz policies and procedures manual, it’s no longer a Bizmanualz document.
 It’s yours — change, remove, and insert whatever you feel is necessary.

 Don’t make the mistake of thinking our policies and procedures products are ready to use “right out of the box” — they’re not.
 They’re written generally, so any company can use them.
 Edit, save, distribute, train on, implement, and use them.

 NOTE 3: Be sure not to overwrite the original document, but use the “Save as…” function the first time you make a change to any document.

 The editing process goes much faster if you’re a frequent user of Word.
 If you don’t know Word, get training or find someone who’s already been trained and had experience.
 The more you know about Word and its features, the easier the transformation process will be.

-Bizmanualz sample procedures come with formatting you can use, edit, and change.
+Bizmanualz free policies and procedures come with formatting you can use, edit, and change.
 If the “auto-formatting” is getting in your way, you can edit the Word template, make the formatting changes as you type; another trick is to use the “Esc” key to ignore the style inheritance rules.